-Disclaimer: While an investment in managed futures can help enhance returns and reduce risk, it can also do just the opposite and in fact result in further losses in a portfolio.
-In addition, studies conducted of managed futures as a whole may not be indicative of the performance of any individual CTA.
+Disclaimer: While investment in managed futures can help enhance returns and reduce risk, it can also do just the opposite and, in fact, result in further losses in a portfolio.
+In addition, studies conducted on managed futures as a whole may not be indicative of the performance of any individual CTA.
 The results of studies conducted in the past may not be indicative of current time periods.

 Our internal trade blotter from Q1 shows the following trades, all for palladium (June 2019 expiration), with the data normalized such that each entry in the table is for a single contract:

-And didn’t we make good money on the long side of the palladium market last year and write about all the reasons why it was in a bull market?
-How could we possibly look to go short so soon after making a bullish argument?
+And didn’t we make good money on the long side of the palladium market last year and write about why it was in a bull market?
+So, how could we possibly look to go short so soon after making a bullish argument?

 Always hold both the bull and the bear case loosely, and manage the risk and the position

 Our trading of palladium offers a nice window into our mindset as classic macro traders.
-First, we need to define terms.
+But first, we need to define terms.
 We view most modern macro investing as being predominately quantitative or algorithmic in nature, with 40-100 positions (small bets) spread across countless markets, where each individual position is not watched too carefully.
-In contrast, we view classic macro as having a small number of positions (e.g. 3-5) that are each watched carefully and either sold upon showing a loss or held and added to with conviction when showing a profit.
+In contrast, we view classic macro as having a small number of positions (e.g., 3-5), each observed and either sold upon showing a loss or held and added to with conviction when showing a profit.